ookiineko/termix_wip/README.md

 Currently on Windows, mapping file data to a page size aligned address is not easy and sometimes nearly impossible.

-It's probably because of Windows's forward-compatibility decisions, the ability to create file mappings on page size boundary is never publicly exposed as a public API and it's not even visible to native APIs on anything other than 32-bit x86 machines.
+It's probably because of Windows's forward-compatibility decisions, the ability to create file mappings on page size boundary is never exposed as a public API and it's not even visible to native APIs on anything other than 32-bit x86 machines.

 However, Termix's ELF loader depends on this feature to work.